 Some relevant standards:

 Fundamental building blocks of observable materials are atoms and molecules.
 Properties of materials depend on how these atoms and molecules combine and interact with each other.
-Chemical analysis is a way to understand the constitution of materials in terms of atoms and combinations of them.
+Chemical analysis is a methodology to understand the constitution of materials in terms of atoms and combinations of them.

 Some relevant standards: